+Windows could not start the Windows Event Log service on Local Computer.
 Error 4201: The instance name passed was not recognized as valid by a WMI data provider.

 And the following errors popped up when opening the Event Viewer and Task Scheduler.

+Event Log service is unavailable.
+Verify that the service is running.
 Task Scheduler service is not available.
 Task Scheduler will attempt to reconnect to it.

-Upon checking the Event Log service registry key and values, they were intact.
-Eventually the problem turned out to be the incorrect permissions for the C:\Windows\System32\LogFiles\WMI\RtBackup directory.
-The SYSTEM group needs full control permissions for the directory only then the Windows Event Log service would start.
-Thanks to Alexzhu for sharing the solution here.
-Note that we didn’t have to rename or delete the RtBackup directory.
+SYSTEM account needs full control permissions for the directory — only then the Windows Event Log service would start.
+Note that I didn’t have to rename or delete the

-Fixing the Permissions for RtBackup Folder in Windows 7 and Windows Vista
+Fix the Permissions for RtBackup Folder

-1. Start Windows in Safe mode
+- Start Windows in Safe mode.

-4. Click the Security tab, and click the Edit button.
+- Click the Security tab, and click the Edit button.

-7. Enable “Full control” Permission to “Allow"
+- Enable “Full control” Permission to “Allow.”

-8. Click OK, and then click Yes when asked for confirmation.
+- Click OK, and then click Yes when asked for confirmation.